ibm-cloud-docs/vmwaresolutions/vmonic/trbl_support.md

    ticket after you create it.
 8. Click **Add Ticket** to submit.

-## From the Bluemix Infrastructure (SoftLayer) portal
+## From the IBM Cloud infrastructure customer portal

-To contact IBM Support from the Bluemix Infrastructure (SoftLayer) portal, complete the following steps:
+To contact IBM Support from the {{site.data.keyword.slportal_full}}, complete the following steps:

 1. Go to https://control.softlayer.com.
 2. Log in to the portal with your **IBMid** account.